 Charles Dickens, who viewed The Last Supper in 1845 in the nineteenth century, voiced his disapproval at restoration efforts.
 He noted that “aside from the damage it had sustained from damp, decay, or neglect, it was so retouched and repainted that, that, so clumsily that many of its heads are now positive deformities.”
 Dramatists react well to this.
 Much of the current debate is based upon later restoration efforts.
 The painting was in a terrible state of neglect and decay when the Italian authorities began a major restoration.
 The main goals of this project were to preserve the painting and remove years of grime and dirt that had built up over the years.
 Pinin Brambilla Barrcilon, an art restorer, accepted the enormous task and began a twenty-year project to restore The Last Supper.

 Pinin began by cleaning the painting’s surface with specialized strips that were soaked in solvents.
 This removed any grime and built-up dirt.
 The next step was to fill in the missing areas of the painting with her team of experts.
-They used faded water colors to make Leonardo’s original work easily identifiable from the restoration.
+They used faded watercolors to make Leonardo’s original work easily identifiable from the restoration.
 This was an easily reversible method.
 The results?
 The result?
-More vibrant colours, a clearer picture, and a clear distinction between what is left of a painting and what has been added to make it more complete.
+More vibrant colors, a clearer picture, and a clear distinction between what is left of a painting and what has been added to make it more complete.

-It’s impossible for everyone to be happy and, just as the work on Michelangelo’s Sistine Chapel painting during the 1980s was controversial, the restoration of The Last Supper was bound stir up controversy.
+It’s impossible for everyone to be happy and, just as the work of Michelangelo’s Sistine Chapel painting during the 1980s was controversial, the restoration of The Last Supper was bound to stir up controversy.
 Many have praised Pinin’s work.
-Others argue that historical restorations, which were part of Pinin’s project, were part of the painting’s history and have become an integral part the story of The Last Supper.
+Others argue that historical restorations, which were part of Pinin’s project, were part of the painting’s history and have become an integral part of the story of The Last Supper.
 In this way, the removal of them would be seen as an attempt to erase the painting’s history.
 History and art critics also have concerns about the changes made to the painting’s elements during its restoration.
 The sleeve covering Jesus’ right arm is now draped above the table.
 Leonardo’s students also completed other versions of the painting.
 His sleeve is now draped behind the table in other versions.
 Art historians oppose such changes, arguing that they alter Leonardo’s original intentions as well as affect the overall meaning and beauty of the painting.

-It doesn’t matter if the original brush strokes of Leonardo are preserved, but the fact that painting survived five hundred years is remarkable – despite flooding and bombings.
+It doesn’t matter if the original brush strokes of Leonardo are preserved, but the fact that the painting survived five hundred years is remarkable – despite flooding and bombings.